SKI SCHOOLS. WHY DON’T THEY WORK BETTER?

 Developing skill in skiing is a process.
 Consequently it will take time.
 How long it will take will vary not only between different people, but constantly throughout the development process.
 Sometimes you will progress quickly through some stage, and then perhaps have a considerable struggle through some other stage.

-I blamed me and not the teaching.
+I blamed myself and not the teaching.
 The teacher blamed me and not the teaching.
 I was ready to conclude that other folk were “better” than me, and better adapted to the task of skiing.
 I was ready to give up when a visiting recreational skier, enquiring as to why I looked so glum, observed that “something is probably changing in your skiing and you won’t know what it is, until it has”.

 With that he skied-off and left me to it.
 Something in the way he said it, “went home”, so I did not give up, but kept on, and in less than three more weeks my skiing had improved sufficiently for other instructors to comment on it.